Asymmetric All-Pay Auctions with Spillovers: Related literature and conclusions

+\citet{fu2013competitive} also analyze two-player all-pay auctions with linear spillovers in the costs.
+They assume that each contestant is a firm with a minority stake in their opponent's profits.
+As such, even when a firm loses the auction, they still get to keep a share of the prize.
+On the other hand, regardless of winning or losing, they must also share in on the cost of effort incurred by their opponent -- hence, the existence of cost spillovers.
+Because these spillovers are linear and do not affect the prize of the winner, they have no effect on the equilibrium distributions -- as was also noted in \citet{xiao2018all}.

-This paper is also connected more broadly to the literature of spillovers in other contest frameworks. \cite{hodler2012all}, for example, use a linear first-price auction with spillovers to model war.\footnote{The authors refer to this as an all-pay contest, but only the winner actually pays.} \cite{hirai2013existence} and \cite{damianov2018asymmetric} consider Tullock contests where the value of the prize depends on the sum of the bids.
+Our paper is also connected more broadly to the literature of spillovers in other auction and auction-like frameworks. \citet{hodler2012all}, for example, use a linear first-price auction with spillovers to model war.
+The authors refer to this as an all-pay contest, but only the winner actually pays because of the way funds are handled.